bodyauza/yauza-clothes.com/README.md

     spring.datasource.password=
 ```

-And run the command in the root directory of the project:
+### 8. Run the command in the root directory of the project:

 ```bash
     mvn spring-boot:run